 Steel drum vibratory rollers compact the concrete.

-Our clients have confidence the Rapidmix line is key to ensuring that Roller Compacted Concrete (RCC) projects are carried out on time and within budget.
-It provides the twin-shaft continuous mixing efficiency needed to evenly disperse the relatively small amount of water used in the mixing of RCC.
-Dump trucks then transport the RCC and discharge it into a paving plant, which places the material in layers typically up to 10 inches (250 mm) thick and 42 feet (13m) wide.
-Port paving is really suited to Roller Compacted Concrete, due to its superb strength.
-It is capable of standing up to massive loads and specialized equipment.
-The machine can work on a variety of applications such as bentonite landfill sealing, dam construction, contaminated soil stabilization as well as cement treated base for road construction.
+Our clients have confidence the Rapidmix line is key to ensuring their Roller Compacted Concrete (RCC) projects are carried out on time and within budget.
+Rapidmix provides the twin-shaft continuous mixing efficiency needed to evenly disperse the relatively small amount of water used in the mixing of RCC.
+Once mixed, dump trucks transport the RCC and discharge it into a paving plant, which places the material in layers typically up to 10 inches (250 mm) thick and 42 feet (13m) wide.
+Ports choose RCC pavement, like Port of Long Beach, where they find Roller Compacted Concrete preferable; due to its superb strength, sustainability, low-maintenance, and cost-effective benefits.
+It is capable of standing up to massive loads and specialized equipment like tanks on the Fort Carson Military Base in Co.

-The Roller Compacted Concrete Council is an excellent resource to find qualified RCC Contractors, equipment, materials, and construction best practices expertise as well as resources and support to the design community.
+The RCC Pavement Council is an excellent resource to find qualified RCC Contractors, equipment, materials, and construction best practices expertise as well as resources and support to the design community.
 The Council collaborates closely with industry promotion and research partners including the American Concrete Pavement Association, the Portland Cement Association, and the National Ready Mixed Concrete Association.
-Visit Site or see Videos of Roller Compacted Concrete Pavement.
+See Videos of Roller Compacted Concrete Pavement or click videos below to learn more about the Roller-Compacted Concrete Pavement Council.